Yuan-ManX/audio-development-tools/README.md

 * [Fish Audio Preprocessor](https://github.com/fishaudio/audio-preprocess) - Preprocess Audio for training.
 * [clap-validator](https://github.com/free-audio/clap-validator) - An automatic CLAP validation and testing tool.
 * [DSP Testbench](https://github.com/AndrewJJ/DSP-Testbench) - A DSP Testbench for users of the JUCE framework.
+* [Coupler](https://github.com/coupler-rs/coupler) - Coupler is a framework for writing audio plugins in Rust.
+It currently supports the VST3 and CLAP APIs, with plans to support AUv2 and AAX in the near future.

 ## <span id="ss">Sound Synthesis (SS)</span>